 Using the table button, create a table for each person with three columns.

-In each column list items of clothes that each person has, the current size and the number of each.
+In each column, list items of clothes each person has, the current size and the number of each.

 The whole point of using Evernote is to easily take your information with you, so sync your account with your smartphone or download and install the app if you haven’t got it already.